ServiceStack/redis-config/README.md

 slaveof 127.0.0.1 6380
 ```

-The `include` directive lets us easily inherit the default redis.conf allowing us to only having to override the configuration that's specific to this slave.
-In this case it will run on port **6381**, persist any RDB snapshots in `./state` directory and will be a replicated slave to the redis master instance running on on port **127.0.0.1 6380**:
+The `include` directive lets us easily inherit the default `/redis.conf` allowing us to only provide non-default configuration specific to this slave.
+In this case it will run on port **6381**, persist any RDB snapshots in **./server-6381/state** directory and run as a replicated slave to the master instance running on **127.0.0.1 6380**:

 #### [/server-6381/sentinel.conf](https://github.com/ServiceStack/redis-config/blob/master/sentinel3/osx/server-6381/sentinel.conf):

-The configuration for the Sentinel indicates it should run on port **26381** and monitor the master at **127.0.0.1 6380** which belongs to the **mymaster** group and requires a quorum of **2** sentinels to reach consensus before any action is taken:
+The configuration for the Sentinel indicates it should run on port **26381** and monitor the master at **127.0.0.1 6380** that belongs to the **mymaster** group and requires a quorum of **2** sentinels to reach consensus before any action can be taken:

 ```
 # Relative to ./sentinel3/osx